In this product guide:

 It has everything that most runners want and need, regardless of their experience level.
 New runners will appreciate the highly cushioned yet lightweight (8.8 ounces) midsole that makes all runs comfortable.
 Be it a marathon or an easy long run, the Flytefoam Turbo midsole has enough ride comfort on tap.

-The firmer midsole base isolates the Flytefoam Turbo’s cushioning while facilitating quick transitions.
+The firmer midsole base isolates the Flytefoam Turbo’s cushioning while facilitating smooth transitions.
 The midsole has a distinct rocker-like quality, and that too, helps with efficient turnovers.
 The midsole has a heel-to-toe offset of 8 mm, so it won’t apply undue stress on the Achilles (and Calves) as some low heel drop shoes do.

 The Superblast 2 is slightly different than the Superblast 1, though.

-- Asics’s marketing pitch:Supercharged, super responsive.
+- Asics’s marketing pitch: Supercharged cushioning.

-- Outsole: Asicsgrip carbon rubber.
+- Outsole: Asicsgrip rubber in high-wear areas.

 - Weight: 250 gms/ 8.8 Oz for a half pair of Men’s US 9/UK 8/EUR 42.5/CM 27.